Sun Xueling calls out Meta for not working with MHA to fight e-commerce scams on its platforms

-SINGAPORE - While various online platforms have co-operated with the authorities to combat scams, Meta was called out for repeatedly refusing to have safeguards on its platforms to tackle the scourge.
+SINGAPORE - While various online platforms have cooperated with the authorities to combat scams, Meta was called out for repeatedly refusing to have safeguards on its platforms to tackle the scourge.

 At the debate on the Ministry of Home Affairs’ (MHA) budget on Feb 29, Minister of State for Home Affairs Sun Xueling said Facebook Marketplace, which Meta runs, is the only platform among those rated in the ministry’s anti-scam safety ratings that has not implemented the recommended safety features.